Christmas Carols 2009

 To God-fearing Jews of the time, darkness in the daytime was a sign of God’s anger.
 Time and again in the Bible, light represents God’s presence and favour, while darkness tells us that God is acting in judgment.

 At the sixth hour (12 noon) darkness came over the whole land until the ninth hour (3 pm).
-(Mark 15:33)
+(Mark 15:33)2.
+Jesus was abandoned

 Mark tells us that just when the sun should be burning brightest, at midday, darkness suddenly falls, and it lasted for three hours.
 Something supernatural is occurring, and the clear message is that God is angry.
 God’s anger is his controlled, personal hostility towards all that is wrong.